Creating an Energy Heel Truss

 4. Next, Move the truss to the edge of your structure.

-Note: If you receive a message stating that the "Roof and ceiling planes cannot be found or they are too close together", the truss has been moved too far and is not bearing on the wall properly.
+Note: If you receive a message stating that the "Roof and ceiling planes cannot be found or they are too close together, so cannot make truss," the truss has been moved too far and is not bearing on the wall properly.
 Zoom into the area and move the truss so that it is located on the main framing layer of the wall.

 5. With the truss still selected click on the Multiple Copy edit tool.